colinjeanne/stop-lang/readme.md

 * `$FOO-1`: The command directly before the command with the label `FOO`

 ### Special Relativity
-Because referencing the value of the current command is never useful - it will lead to an infinite loop - there are three special relative references which instead evaluate to the current value of the instruction pointer.
+Because referencing the value of the current command or instruction pointer is never useful - it will lead to an infinite loop - there are six special relative references.
 They are:

-* `$ip`
-* `$ip+0`
-* `$ip-0`
+* `$ip`: The current value of the instruction pointer
+* `$ip+0`: The current value of the instruction pointer
+* `$ip-0`: The current value of the instruction pointer
+* `$ci`: The position of the current command in the set of commands
+* `$ci+0`: The position of the current command in the set of commands
+* `$ci-0`: The position of the current command in the set of commands

 ### Truthiness
 An explicit Boolean data type is unnecessary in STOP because of the existence